Capital Gains Rollover: Updated Tax Strategies for 2025

 Installment Sales

 An installment sale allows you to spread out the recognition of capital gains over several years, rather than recognizing the entire gain in the year of sale.
 This strategy can be used for selling real estate or other assets, and taxes are paid only as you receive payments.
+This is covered under IRS Publication 537 and you need to work with a tax expert in this field, often a tax attorney prior to sale.

 This option may be beneficial if you expect to be in a lower tax bracket in future years.